Frequently Asked Questions

 What age can my child start attending childcare?

 Children can attend childcare from 6 weeks to when they start school.
-Many childcare centres also provide before and after school care.
-At Acacia hill we provide before and after school care for children until they turn 8 years of age.
+At Acacia Hill we provide vacation care for children until they turn 6 years old or the end of Pre-Primary.

 Do the children receive cooked meals?